 Step 1.
 In March or early April, remove the netting used to cover your pond during the winter.

 Step 2.
-Place your plants in the proper areas of your pond.
-If you need help with plant placement, please refer to our plants page (link to plants) for more details.
+This is the time to place your plants in the proper areas of your pond for the growing season.
+Please refer to our ‘Aquatic Plant Care’ Tip Sheet for information on plant placement.
 Start fertilizing your plants with aquatic plant fertilizer.
 By now, you should see new green shoots growing in most pots.
-Don’t worry if you don’t see growth from every plant yet!
+Don’t worry if you don’t see growth from every plant at this point!

 Step 3.
-Remove sediment from the bottom of the pond (leaves, dirt, etc. that may have slipped through the netting) with a fish net.
+Remove sediment from the bottom of the pond (leaves, etc. that may have slipped through the netting) with a fish net.
 This should be a quick and easy step, provided that the pond was properly cleaned and netted in the fall.
-(If not, refer to the cleaning process outlined in the ‘Winterizing Your Pond in the Fall’ (link to winterizing page) tip sheet.)
+If not, refer to the cleaning process outlined in the ‘Winterizing Your Pond In The Fall’ tip sheet.

 Step 4.
-If you removed your pond pump for the winter, place it back in the pond for spring and summer use.
+If you have a pond pump, and have removed it for the winter, place it back in the pond for spring and summer use.

 Step 5.
 If there has been evaporation over the winter, add water to the pond to fill it to the top.
-Add de-chlorinator to the water based upon the amount of new water added.
+Add de-chlorinator to the water, as necessary, based upon the amount of new water added.

 Step 6.
 When the water temperature starts warming, your fish will become more active.
-You may begin feeding them floating fish food.
-Refer to question #24 on the ‘Common Questions About Water Gardening’ page (link to common questions) for information on feeding your fish.
+You can start feeding them floating fish food.
+Refer to question #25 in the ‘Common Questions About Water Gardening’ tip sheets for information on feeding your fish.

-Please remember, even though your pond may be crystal clear upon opening, it is very typical in the spring for it to develop an algae bloom (green water).
+Even though your pond may be crystal clear upon opening, it is common in the spring for it to develop an algae bloom (green water).
 Do not panic!
 This is a very normal process that can happen every spring.
-Many additives, both natural and chemical, are available to help you achieve clear water without spending an abundance of time or effort to do so.
+While the plants are getting started with spring growth, many additives, both natural and chemical, are available to help you achieve clear water quicker.

 All products and accessories discussed in this tip sheet are available at Aquatic & Garden Decor.